 You can see more of Persaud's work on the Project Art Works website.

-A video diary revealing moments of connection and humour, and a unique insight into the impact of lockdown on neuro-minorities.Watch
+Watch a video diary offering a unique insight into the impact of lockdown on neuro-minorities.Watch

 Everyone is welcome at Autograph.
-You can expect a friendly and inclusive atmosphere during your visit.
+We care about our visitors, staff, artists and community, and are keeping measures in place to help ensure a safe visit for everyone.
 Have a look at our Visit Us page, it has full information about Covid-19 safety and accessibility at Autograph.

 Can you spare a few moments?
 Autograph is carrying out a survey to better understand who our digital audiences are.
 The survey should take no longer than five minutes to complete.
 Anything you tell us will be kept confidential, is anonymous and will only be used for research purposes.